i-doit/api-client-php/README.md

 *   Easy to use
 *   There is a PHP function for each API method
-*   Supports batch requests
+*   Supports batch requests (much faster)
 *   Sends user-defined requests
-*   Upload files and images
+*   Uploads files and images
-*   Supports login and logout to save sessions
+*   Supports login and logout methods to save sessions
-*   Follows redirects (HTTP 301/302)
+*   Follows redirects (HTTP 301/302) automatically
 *   Uses optional HTTP or SOCKS5 proxy
 *   Verifies TLS certificate chains
 *   Throws exception on error
 *   Many examples
 *   Well-documented
 *   Easy to install via Composer
-*   Unit tests!!!11
+*   Well-tested with dozens of unit tests

+What's new?
+Take a look at the [changelog](CHANGELOG.md).

 ##  Download